cosmos/cosmos-sdk/docs/docs/core/08-events.md

 * `ValidatorSetUpdates`: Contains validator set updates for the block.

 These Events are triggered from the `state` package after a block is committed.
-You can get the full list of Event categories [on the Tendermint Go documentation](https://pkg.go.dev/github.com/tendermint/tendermint/types#pkg-constants).
+You can get the full list of Event categories [on the CometBFT Go documentation](https://pkg.go.dev/github.com/tendermint/tendermint/types#pkg-constants).

 The `type` and `attribute` value of the `query` allow you to filter the specific Event you are looking for.
 For example, a `Mint` transaction triggers an Event of type `EventMint` and has an `Id` and an `Owner` as `attributes` (as defined in the [`events.proto` file of the `NFT` module](https://github.com/cosmos/cosmos-sdk/blob/v0.47.0-rc1/proto/cosmos/nft/v1beta1/event.proto#L21-L31)).